 - On a lightly floured counter, roll dough into an approximately 12x18 inch rectangle.

 - Layer with pepperoni to within a half inch of the edges.
-Top with provolone then mozzarella cheese. sprinkle with parmesan cheese.
+Top with provolone then mozzarella cheese and Sprinkle with parmesan cheese.

 - Beginning with the longest edge, roll dough into a thin cylinder and seal seam.
 Brush with the olive oil and sprinkle with Italian seasoning.
 Place on the lined baking sheet.